FdyCN/Feather_SIMD/README.md

 ## License

-This library is part of the claude-tiny-engine project.
+This library is part of the Feather project.

 ## Contributing